ShadAdman/wakem-ai/README.md

 **Wakem eliminates this wait.** It acts as a bridge between your intent to work and your AI's readiness.
 By the time you start your IDE or terminal, Wakem has already:
 1. Loaded the models into VRAM.
 2. Primed them with your project's files, skills (Markdown files), and your specified prompts.
-3. Predicts which model you'll need based on some predefined rules.
+3. Predicts which model you'll need based on some predefined rules. (optional, you can select your models manually)

 ### What Wakem is NOT
 *   **NOT a Generative AI:** Wakem does not generate text, code, or images.
 It doesn't have its own "brain."